dotnet/docs-aspire/docs/deployment/k8s-deployment.md

 # Deploy .NET Aspire apps to Azure Kubernetes Service

 .NET Aspire helps you to create cloud-native apps that are divided into microservices.
 Each microservice is designed to run in a containerized environment.
 By deploying .NET Aspire apps to a Kubernetes cluster, you can benefit from Kubernetes' advanced container management features.
 This article will explain how to deploy a completed .NET Aspire solution to a Kubernetes cluster by using the Aspirate tool.
-You'll learn how to:
+You'll learn:

 > [!div class="checklist"]
 >
+> - How .NET Aspire and Kubernetes manifest files differ.
-> - TODO: Complete this list at the end.
+> - How to install and initialize the Aspirate tool.
+> - How to create and manifests and containers and deploy them to a Kubernetes cluster.

 > [!NOTE]
 > In this article, you'll deploy an app to the Azure Kubernetes Service (AKS), which is a complete implementation of Kubernetes in the cloud and allows you to host a cluster in the cloud.
 If you want to deploy to an alternative location, such as an on-premises cluster, you can adapt these steps.